neroyuki241/osudroid-guide/docs/introduction/opsu.md

 #### Is this game the same as opsu!?

 No, this game is entirely different from opsu!.
-Both applications have notable differences between each other.
+Both applications have notable differences between each other. eeeeee

 [Back to home](../index)